migupl/chal-yaas/README.md

-# Anagrams solver with command line application and minimal server in Kotlin
+# Anagrams solver with command line application and minimal server

 An [anagram][1] is a word or sentence that can be rearranged to create another one, such as **parliament** that can be turn into **partial men**, or **Clint Eastwood** can turn into **Old West Action** ([Internet Anagram Server][2])